cabal-club/cable/handshake.md

 The cabal key effectively acts as a "secret passphrase": only hosts who know the key can successfully handshake and then exchange Cable Wire Protocol messages.
 If either party doesn't know the key, Noise will indicate handshake failure.
-This key is only ever used locally is never sent over the network transport.
+This key is only ever used locally and is never sent over the network transport.
 Members of a cabal can share the cabal key over various out-of-band means (e.g. other chat programs, written on paper, etc.)